 Whichever software you use there will be functions to rotate and level.
 People have their own favourite ways of straightening things but this is what I do in Lightroom and Photoshop.

 Lightroom - In the Develop Module choose the Crop Overlay Icon.
 Then choose the Spirit Level Icon for the 'Straighten Tool'.
 Simply place the cursor on the horizon and then drag it along the horizon and release it.
 The horizon will now be level and you can choose 'Done'.
 You can drag the 'Angle Slider' but it far less precise than working within the image.

-Photoshop – Now I’ve seen some people add an grid overlay and utilise the Rotate Function within PS but this requires you to crop the image afterwards.
-A far simpler way is to go enter the Lens Correction filter using Shift-Ctrl-R and then press ‘A’ to bring up the straighten tool.
-The straighten tool can also be accessed using the ‘A’ key within Camera Raw.
+Photoshop - Now I've seen some people add a grid overlay and utilise the Rotate Function within PS but this requires you to crop the image afterwards.
+A far simpler way is to go enter the Lens Correction filter using Shift-Ctrl-R and then press 'A' to bring up the straighten tool.
+The straighten tool can also be accessed using the 'A' key within Camera Raw.

 Picasa - Has a basic Straighten tool that uses a slider and grid found in the 'Commonly Needed Fixes Section'.

-The straighten tools will also work on vertical axis as well.
+The straighten tools will also work on the vertical axis as well.
 If you have an obvious vertical